K-On! (TV series): International release and distribution

 Animax has aired the anime in Hong Kong, Thailand, and Taiwan.
 Both an English-subtitled and English-dubbed version by Red Angel Media began airing on March 16, 2010, on Animax Asia.
 The second season also aired on Animax Asia starting October 20, 2010.

 At their industry panel at Anime Expo 2010, anime distributor Bandai Entertainment announced that they have acquired K-On! for a DVD and Blu-ray Disc release, with Bang Zoom!
 Entertainment producing an English dub for the show.
 The series was released over four volumes in standard and limited editions for each format starting on April 26, 2011.
 Bandai released the full first season on DVD under their "Anime Legends" line on February 7, 2012.
+In October 2012, the series aired on Mnet America.
 Following the closure of Bandai Entertainment, Houston-based anime licensor Sentai Filmworks has licensed the first season and re-released the series on DVD on September 23, 2014, and currently streams on its HIDIVE platform.
 Sentai also re-released the series on Blu-ray on September 1, 2015.
 It also acquired the rights to the second season and released the series on DVD and Blu-ray in two boxsets released on June 19, 2012, and August 28, 2012, respectively.
 The original English dub cast reprised their roles for this season.
 The film was also released on BD/DVD in North America on May 21, 2013.

 Netflix aired both seasons and the film in the United States and Canada between November 2019 and November 2021.

 Manga Entertainment, now known as Crunchyroll UK and Ireland, released the series in the UK in individual DVD volumes during 2011, and in a complete DVD of the first season on April 30, 2012.
 A planned BD box set release in 2012 was cancelled.
 In Australia, the both seasons were broadcast on ABC Me in Australia, with episodes being hosted on ABC iview.
 Madman Entertainment, which its anime unit is now branded as Crunchyroll Store Australia, released the film in Australia on BD/DVD.